Philippe Saint-André

-Philippe Georges Saint-André (/fr/; born 19 April 1967) is a former French rugby union footballer and was most recently the manager of Top 14 side Montpellier.
+Philippe Georges Saint-André (/fr/; born 19 April 1967) is a former French rugby union footballer and currently the manager of Pro D2 side Provence.
 He earned 69 test caps for France between 1990 and 1997.
 His preferred position was wing but he could also play at centre.
 After retiring, Saint-André has found success as a rugby coach in both England and France.
 He was serving as director of rugby at Toulon before being announced as the successful candidate for head coach of France from 2011 to 2015.
 He formally took charge of the national team on 1 December 2011, and left his post on 17 October 2015 following a 13–62 loss to New Zealand.

 Playing career

 Club

 Nicknamed Le Goret ("the piglet") for his shuffling style of running, Saint-André began his rugby career at US Romanaise before joining AS Montferrand in 1988.
 He played with the club until 1997, and while with the club Montferrand appeared in the 1993–94 French Championship final against Toulouse, with Toulouse winning 32–16.
 In 1997, Saint-André crossed the Channel to join English Premiership club Gloucester and played with them until retiring in 1999.